 Home (UK/EU) students are eligible for loans, grants and other forms of funding to cover their UK tuition fees, with differing amounts of funding depending on location.
-While student loans for home students tend to cover all tuition fees, the additional loan to cover the cost of living in the UK often falls short of the needed amount, with a maximum living loan of UK£5,740 ($8,560) for students outside of London and up to £7,751 (UK£11,550) for those who study in London.
+While student loans for home students tend to cover all tuition fees, the additional loan to cover the cost of living in the UK often falls short of the amount actually needed – the maximum living loan in the 2017-2018 academic year is UK£8,430 (~$10,400) for students outside London and up to £11,002 (~US$13,560) for those who study in London.

-Undergraduate home students at private UK universities (there are only three in the country) can still apply for tuition fee loans for most courses, as well as maintenance loans and maintenance grants.
+Undergraduate home students at private UK universities (there are only three) can still apply for tuition fee loans for most courses, as well as maintenance loans and maintenance grants.
 However, the tuition fee loan might not cover the full amount.